A history of Catchword in names & numbers

 Soluna

 Blockchain mining requires huge amounts of energy.
-Soluna offers the natural solution to this problem: all-in-one computer processing and energy production using its own sustainable sources.
+Soluna offers the natural solution: all-in-one computer processing and energy production using its own sustainable sources.

 2019